 – Theory lessons

-These lessons build up the positive mindset towards driving, which is very important for any new driver.
+These lessons build up a positive mindset towards driving, which is very important for any new driver.

 – Theory practice

 This portion is where the preparation for the theory test begins.
 Answers and explanations will be provided and customers can take as many tries as they want.
 It is actually a set of test bank questions for students to learn and answer.

 – Theory evaluation

 Unlike the previous practice, no answers are given for this “pre-test”.
 It is to gauge whether the customers meet the requirement before they can sit for the actual test by the Traffic Police.